The Timeless Appeal of Chinese Porcelain – A Fascinating Journey through Centuries of Ceramic Mastery

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-27

-The Duomu pot is a vessel used by ethnic minorities in Manchuria during the Yuan Dynasty to hold milk.
+The Duomu pot is a vessel used by ethnic minorities in Manchuria during the to hold milk.
 This wood grain of this imitated wood porcelain is elusive, resembling the grain of burl wood, giving it a solemn and elegant appearance.
 The body of the vessel is in the shape of a dragon, with a phoenix head as the spout and a golden lion as the knob.
 The craftsmanship is exquisite.

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-28